-The Catalyst for a Cure Vision Restoration research team is exploring and developing novel strategies to protect, repair, and replace lost retinal nerve cells and help them reconnect with the visual brain.
+The Steven and Michele Kirsch Catalyst for a Cure Vision Restoration Initiative is exploring and developing novel strategies to protect, repair, and replace lost retinal nerve cells and help them reconnect with the visual brain.

 The eye focuses light onto a tissue in the back of the eyeball called the retina.
 There are about a million optic nerve cells lining the retina.
 Each optic nerve cell has a long fiber that connects a point on the retina to a corresponding point on the brain.
 The optic nerve is a collection of about a million of these fibers.
 Light information is processed by the retina and then transmitted via the optic nerve to the brain where we experience vision.